betagouv/ludwig-api/README.md

 - `label`: a complete label that will be displayed to the user.
 - `shortLabel`: a shorter label for the user to be used in table layouts.
 - `hasMontant`: boolean.
 Set to `true` if the expected value is a number, set to `false` otherwise.
+- `uncomputabilityReasons` _(optional)_: object mapping IDs to labels, listing possible reasons why the value could be uncomputable.
+If set, will give the option to the user to mark that the value is not computable.

+> Uncomputability for an item is handled by convention, through a generated item that will have the id of the uncomputable item, suffixed by `_non_calculable`, and whose values are keys of the `uncomputabilityReasons` object.

 Authentication